 An example of “sexually-motivated” coercion is a CEO threatening to demote his administrative assistant unless the assistant sends a naked selfie: The administrative assistant has every legal right to abstain from sending compromising pictures, but the boss is compelling her to by threatening her livelihood.

-Note that people accused of coercion may face additional charges as well depending on the facts of the case.
+Note that if you are accused of coercion, you may face additional charges depending on the facts of the case.
 For example, if John threatened Joe with a severe beating unless he stole a car for him — and Joe stole the car — then John would face charges for both coercion and auto theft.

-Coercion is unique in that it is both a crime as well as a legal defense: If a coercion victim can show the court that he/she was coerced into engaging in criminal activity, he/she should not be convicted of carrying out that criminal activity.
+Coercion is unique in that it is both a crime as well as a legal defense: If you can show the court that you were coerced into engaging in criminal activity, you should not be convicted of carrying out that criminal activity.

-The only exception is if the victim was coerced into committing murder: The law dictates that coercion victims should never kill, even under extreme duress by their coercer.
-However, coercion is a “mitigating circumstances” that could help a convicted murderer get a lesser sentence.2
+The only exception is if you were coerced into committing murder: The law dictates that you should never kill, even under extreme duress by your coercer.
+However, coercion is a “mitigating circumstance” that could help you get a lesser sentence.2

 2. Penalties

-The punishment for the Nevada crime of coercion depends upon whether the defendant used force or the threat of immediate physical force.
+The punishment for the Nevada crime of coercion depends upon whether you used force or the threat of immediate physical force.
 If there was none, then coercion is just a misdemeanor, carrying a sentence of:

 - up to six (6) months in jail, and/or